winterland1989/stdio/README.md

     ...
 ```

-This is a type class trying to unify RTS's array interface, e.g. the `Data.Primitive.XXXArray` modules, it's multi-parameter class constraining both immutable and mutable array types. for example we have following instances:
+This is a type class trying to unify RTS's array interface, e.g. the `Data.Primitive.XXXArray` modules, it's a multi-parameter class constraining both immutable and mutable array types.
+For example we have following instances:

 ```haskell
 instance Arr MutableArray Array a where